Peet's Coffee Fundraiser

 Items Needed for Thrift Store

-Second Chances has had a successful season and many people have purchased items.........So now the store is in need of new donations, such as unique jewelry, kitchen items, home décor, artwork, clothes/shoes and vintage/antique pieces of small furniture.
+The shop is in need of new donations, such as unique jewelry, kitchen items, home décor, books, artwork, clothes/shoes and vintage/antique pieces of small furniture.
 Glass and dishware items are also gratefully accepted.
 Spring items are selling especially well right now.

-Donations can be dropped off at the kennel or at Second Chances at 6 W. Central Street in Natick...........The intersection of Rts.
-135 and 27.
+Donations can be dropped off at the Greyhound Friends kennel or at Second Chances - located at 6 W. Central Street in Natick (right at the intersection of Rts.
+135 and 27).
 Thank you!!!